| | Weblog 2004

 threatens to make us all insecure — and people also feel

+that in their guts.
 As Peter Peterson, the former Nixon

 commerce secretary and a longtime courageous advocate of